Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 ### 5️⃣ Create the Django App for Excel Handling

-Run:
+Inside the excel_form_app folder, run:

 ```
-python manage.py startapp excel_data
+python manage.py startapp main
 ```

-A new folder named `excel_data` will appear 📁.
+A new folder named main will be created inside your project.
+The folder contains:

+- models.py
+- views.py
+- forms.py
+- urls.py
+- templates/

 ### 6️⃣ Register the App in Django Settings